Get Outside With These Outdoor Home Accessibility Tips

 A wheelchair ramp is tried and true access solution that can make a home or business accessible.
 However, they can also be used to access outdoor spaces such as gardens, patios, or pools that may be otherwise difficult to access for those with limited mobility.
 An aluminum modular ramp can be assembled in many different configurations and is ideal for higher rises.
 A portable ramp can used for smaller rises.

-A stair lift is a good option for those who have difficulty walking and climbing stairs, such as the elderly, the disabled, and those with chronic illnesses that affect mobility.
+An outdoor stair lift is a good option for those who have difficulty walking and climbing stairs, such as the elderly, the disabled, and those with chronic illnesses that affect mobility.
+Typical users are able to get on and off a chair with limited assistance.
 Stair lifts provide a smooth, safe ride along a flight of stairs, while leaving ample room on the staircase for those who do not need the lift.

-Designed specifically for wheelchair users, a vertical platform lift is like an elevator that can vertically travel up to 14'.
+Designed specifically for wheelchair users, a vertical platform lift is like an elevator that can travel up to 14'.
 These are available as open units, or in an enclosed shaft.
+They are a popular alternative to ramps in cities such as Chicago and Boston as space is often limited.
+The components of the lift are built to withstand the outdoor elements of all four weather seasons.

 As celebrations and gatherings move outdoors in the warmer weather, don’t leave those with mobility issues behind.
-Could your home and outdoor spaces use some accessibility modifications?
-Finding out is easy – just contact Lifeway Mobility for a free, no-obligation consultation.
+Everyone should be able to enjoy the beautiful blue sky and warm of the sun, regardless of their physical disability.
+Could your home and outdoor spaces use an accessibility modification?
+Finding out is easy – just contact Lifeway Mobility for a free, no-obligation consultation and quote.